Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 In this case, the equation is used in a simplified form to describe how heat diffuses in a one dimensional metal stick.

 In the simulation the stick is split into a given number of small sections, each with a constant temperature.

+FIXME: add diagram of stick split into sections here

 The temperature of the stick itself across each section is initially set to zero, whilst at one boundary of the stick the amount of heat is set to 10.
 The code applies steps that simulates heat transfer along it, bringing each section of the stick closer to a solution until it reaches a desired equilibrium in temperature along the whole stick.